apache/hudi/website/docs/record_merger.md

 Hudi handles mutations to records and streaming data, as we briefly touched upon in [timeline ordering](/docs/next/timeline#ordering-of-actions) section.
-To provide users full-fledged support for stream processing, Hudi goes all the way making the storage engine and the underlying storage format understand how to merge change changes to the same record key, that may arrive even in different order at different times.
+To provide users full-fledged support for stream processing, Hudi goes all the way making the storage engine and the underlying storage format understand how to merge changes to the same record key, that may arrive even in different order at different times.
 With the rise of mobile applications and IoT, these scenarios have become the normal than an exception.
 For e.g. a social networking application uploading user events several hours after they happened, when the user connects to WiFi networks.